 And this is where your dedicated bucket of tank water comes in handy.
 Rinse them with the water in the bucket, not tap water.

 Pro Tip: Rinsing your filter media does not mean you never have to change it.
 Change it approximately every 3-6 months or if you notice a drop in performance.
 When you do, keep your new and old media together for a few weeks before removing the old one.
 It will give the new media time to colonize with beneficial bacteria.

 Step 7: Add Your New Aquarium Water

-Don’t forget that your fish need some space between the water and top of the tank, so they have enough oxygen and carbon dioxide exchange to breathe.
+And don’t forget, your fish need some space between the water and top of the tank so they have enough oxygen and carbon dioxide exchange to breathe.

 Pro Tip: If you’re struggling to lift your bucket up to your tanks edge, consider buying a quality pump.
 You’ll want a pump that can push water at least 5 feet high using 10 feet of flexible tubing.